 This is ideal for stores selling a small number of products, or ones where product visuals are the primary factor in selling.
 But it’s not the quickest way to shop large directories – slowing down the buying process and heavily limiting the number of products a customer can browse and compare.

-When speed and/or bulk ordering are a priority, a WooCommerce order form is preferable.
+When speed and/or bulk ordering are a priority, a WooCommerce bulk order form is preferable.
 This alternative layout lets customers view and compare many more products at a time.
-Then, if required, customers can click on a product for larger images and extra details.
-With an order form, each image is compact, allowing space for more columns, as well as the added functions of sorting, filtering and bulk add to cart:
+Customers can then click on a product for larger images and more information.
+With the plugin to create a WooCommerce order form, each image is compact, allowing space for more columns as well as added functions of sorting, filtering, and bulk add to cart:

-As you can see, this layout is geared towards speed – both that of finding products and of purchasing them.
+As you can see, this layout is geared towards speed – both to find products and buy them.
 Let’s take a look at some examples where an order form like this is preferable to the traditional WooCommerce layout.

 When to use a WooCommerce order form

-A WooCommerce order form won’t be the right choice for every store.
-So sticking with the traditional WooCommerce product layout may give customers the best experience if any of the following statements are true:
+However, a WooCommerce order form might not be the right choice for every store.
+So sticking with the traditional WooCommerce product layout may give customers the best experience if:

 - You only sell a few products